camunda/camunda-docs/howtos/technical-writing-styleguide.md

 The Camunda Technical Writing Style Guide applies primarily to current and future external-facing technical content:

-- Camunda Platform documentation
+- Camunda Platform 7 and Camunda Platform 8 documentation
-- Camunda Cloud documentation

 If you are unsure whether or not you should utilize the practices within this document, please refer to your line manager or team lead.